What are the B1 visa requirements for visitors to the USA?

 To be eligible, you will need to evidence in your application to the US consular that you meet the B-1 visa requirements.
 The B1 visa is highly discretionary, and any application should be well prepared with supporting documents to evidence to the consular officer that the requirements are met and avoid a visa denial.

 B-1 visa requirements

-As part of your application, you will need to show you do not intend to work in the USA and that your reason for travel falls within the permissible B-1 visa activities (see below).
+As part of your application, you will need to show you do not intend to work in the USA and that your reason for travel falls within the permissible B-1 visa activities, as we detail below.

 Your visit to the USA must be for a defined and limited period of time.